penwern/curate-documentation/docs/documentation.markdown

 - Read all of the notes in the API keys menu carefully.
 - Select a refresh duration for your API key in days.
 The refresh duration is the period after which your API key will expire and become inoperable _unless_ it is used within that window.

+If you do not see the API keys menu, or you do not have a user-admin tier account, you will need to get in touch with support to generate an API key for your Curate instance.

 <div class="tip">
     <span class="mdi mdi-information-outline"></span>
     If I select a refresh duration of 7 days for my new API key, and then do not use the API key to make any requests from SharePoint for 7 days, it will expire.
 If at any point in that 7 day period I *do* make a request using that API key, the expiration date will be reset to 7 days after I made that request.